-Section 13 of the Accountants Act, among others, empowers the Council of Institute:
+Section 12 of the Accountants Act, among others, empowers the Council of Institute:

-- a.
-To ensure the maintenance of professional standards among members of the Institute and to take steps to acquaint the members with methods and practices necessary to maintain those standards. - b.
-To promote the usage of internationally accepted accounting and related standards in Uganda and to make suitable adaptation where necessary.
+- (a) To ensure the maintenance of professional standards by the members of the Institute and to take steps to acquaint the members with methods and practices necessary to maintain those standards. - (b) To issue and adopt internationally accepted accounting and auditing standards and promote their usage in Uganda and to make suitable adaptation where necessary.

-The practice statement aims at clarifying and promoting consistency of application of the requirements of the ISAs in respect of the auditor's signature and address.
+This practice statement aims at clarifying and promoting consistency of application of the requirements of the new auditor reporting standards.